Media Log

 Rating: ★★★★

 Thoughts: Needed something I was guaranteed to like after two one star manga reviews in a row orz.
-I actually started this years ago and enjoyed what little I read, but the scanlation got abandoned twice.
-Thankfully it got picked up again, and now it's complete!
+I actually started this years ago and enjoyed what little I read.
+I decided to finish it, and I'm glad I did.
+While not perfect, Boyfriend has a lot of charm and quite a few pleasant surprises that made it memorable.

-The main couple in this romance comic are Takatou Masaki, a student with a bad attitude who is the black sheep of his traditional family and only loves basketball, and Yuuki Kanako, a popular and kindhearted student in his class with a heart condition.
-Despite their opposing natures, they can't help but feel drawn towards each other, but those feelings get tested over the course of the story due to various circumstances...
+The main couple in this romance comic are Takatou Masaki, the black sheep of both his family and school due to his bad attitude, and Yuuki Kanako, a popular and kind student in his class with a heart condition.
+Despite their opposing natures, they can't help but feel drawn towards each other, but those feelings get tested once Takatou joins his school's basketball club and has to balance his budding feelings for Kanako, school work, team, and family life.

-Parts of the story do go off the rails when we see Takatou in a love triangle and Kanako in a love square, and tbh some of this does feel tacked on just for shits or to give the chapters a cliffhanger.
+Parts of the story go off the rails when we see Takatou in a love triangle and Kanako in a love square, and tbh some of this does feel tacked on just for shits or to give the chapters a cliffhanger.
 Whether it's because of editor meddling or Soryo Fuyumi trying to keep things interesting, idk.
 Soryo's Mars was also drama-heavy, but there were relaxing scenes mixed in too so both the couples and readers got to take a break.
 Meanwhile, Boyfriend's characters are trapped in a vortex of nonstop conflict until it nears the end, and then it's finished.
-Ngl I thought the ending felt pretty rushed, and it left me feeling a bit empty, feeling like there was more I wanted to see from the characters despite the major plot points all being wrapped up...
+The pacing could be a little inconsistent as well.
+I found that certain plot points got drawn out for longer than necessary (esp.
+Takatou's love triangle, it really overstayed its welcome), while the things that I wanted to spend more time on were glazed over pretty quickly...

-Despite the pacing, I did enjoy a few of the subplots, especially one with Takatou's mother that explores gender roles within Japanese families.
+Despite this, I did enjoy a few of the subplots, especially one with Takatou's mother that explores gender roles within Japanese families.
 Feeling unappreciated, she just up and leaves her house at the start.
 Her all-male family learn the hard way about how much labour goes into running a household once there's no longer someone cooking all their meals, doing all their laundry, and cleaning lol.
-It's nice to see well done social commentary in a comic like this.
-A part of Kanako's story also touches on gender norms too, and how being a daughter affects how her family sees her.
+It's nice to see an honest attempt at social commentary about an adult issue in a teen-centric comic like this.

 I feel like this was the start of the formula that Soryo Fuyumi eventually perfected with Mars.
 While I'd only recommend this to someone who has a high tolerance for shoujo fuckery, something about this spoke to me (and by something, I mean Kanako!)